Student Health and Safety

 - Bikes and Skateboards - While the University encourages the use of transport other than cars, riders of bikes and skateboards should exercise caution and slow down on shared paths.
 University paths are shared and pedestrians have right of way.

 - Risks to your personal security - During the colder months in particular, many students are at the University after dark.
 Avoid placing yourself at risk by not going into dark or remote areas of car parks and paths if you are alone.
 Walk in pairs or groups, and where this is not possible Security Services can be contacted to request an escort.
 There are Security Help Points across the campuses, as well as CCTV cameras at Callaghan.
-CCTV is being rolled out across other campuses in 2016.
-Security Services are able to escort students from buildings to their vehicles, the bus stop, or train station.
-For more information see the Security Services web page.
+Security Services are able to provide a Safe Walk Service for students from buildings to their vehicles, the bus stop, or train station.
+For more information visit Safety and Security Services.

 - Spiders, snakes and other animals on campus - A range of wildlife, including mammals, insects and reptiles maker their home on the bushland campuses of the University.
 Some of these may become protective or aggressive and cause injury if they are disturbed by humans.
 If you encounter any native creature, avoid making contact with the animal, insect or reptile and if there is a risk that someone could be injured, report the concern to Security Services or a member of University staff.